 Like a debt settlement company, a debt management company will negotiate with your creditor on your behalf.
 However, they will not reduce the debt you owe, but instead will renegotiate the interest rate and monthly payment.

 At the end of the day, the principal you owe on the loan will remain the same.

 But, before you decide to go with this option, please do your research.
 There are a lot of scams out there, so do your due diligence and partner with a well respected company within the industry.

-Summary: Best Debt Settlement Companies (for 2021)
+Bottom Line: Best Debt Settlement Companies (for 2021)

 As you can see, the debt settlement process is long, confusing, and requires a keen eye for detail.

 Hopefully, you have a clear understanding of what ‘debt settlement’ is and whither or not it is the right financial decision for you.